addlive/addlive-ios-sdk-tutorials/README.md

 preview as per Tutorial 2.
 It allows also user to connect to a media scope with a hardcoded id.

+## Tutorial 3.1 - External video feed

+The sample application related to this tutorial will show you how to implement the SDK with an external video feed.

+## Tutorial 3.2 - Two remote renders at the same time

+The sample application related to this tutorial will show you the basics of rendering two remote feeds at the same time and in the same view.

 ## Tutorial 4 - Speakers' activity

 This tutorial covers basic use of the [ALService monitorSpeakrsActivity] API.

 The sample application implements the listener onSpeechActivity which receives the user id and activity of each user in the session.

-## Tutorial 4.1 - Two remote renders at the same time

-The sample application related to this tutorial will show you the basics of rendering two remote feeds at the same time and in the same view.

 ## Tutorial 5 - Conference App